 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings Repair category 2 Notes Internal joinery is generally serviceable however some wear and tear items were noted to internal joinery finishes and kitchen fittings and future maintenance or upgrading should be anticipated.
-A number of internal pass doors contain glazing panels which would not appear to be fitted with appropriate safety glass.
-Future upgrading works will be required.
+Internal joinery and kitchen fittings

+Repair category 2

+Notes Internal joinery is generally serviceable, however, some wear and tear items were noted to internal joinery finishes and kitchen fittings and future maintenance or upgrading should be anticipated.